CertificatePart-time, 3 years

 - complete an Admission and Enrolment Form

-With this qualification you are eligible to apply to sit examinations set by the Board of Plumbers, Gasfitters and Drainlayers to become a registered gasfitter.
+With this qualification you're eligible to apply to sit examinations set by the Board of Plumbers, Gasfitters and Drainlayers to become a registered gasfitter.
+You can also take your studies further at Ara with the Level 5 Craftsman Plumbing qualification.